clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-temp.rst

 swupd
 #####

-`swupd` is the |CL-ATTR| client-side tool that manages updates including installing bundles.
-It can check for valid system updates and, if found, download and install them.
-It can also check the validity of currenty installed files and software and correct any problems. `swupd` links a |CL|
-installation with upstream updates and software.
+`swupd` links a |CL-ATTR| installation with upstream updates and software.

 .. contents::
    :local: